NicksPatties/portfolio-site/src/content/blog/no-more-powerpoint.md

 Although anecdotal, my experience creating a similar slide deck with actual presentation software was a struggle.
 I'm ashamed to admit that I took about an hour and a half creating a master slide, and some data slides based off that template.
 I didn't even attempt to add video and audio before I quit, wondering if there was a better way.

-Later, I started a stopwatch and created a slide deck to present a talk on this very topic in the aforementioned method.
+I started a stopwatch and created a slide deck to present a talk on this very topic.
 According to my watch, I created a first draft of my presentation, 14 slides of data, in _just under half an hour_.
 This improvement was significant enough to check this last box off my list of requirements.

 - [x] Make creating slides *as quickly as possible*

 # Conclusion

 Overall, I'm glad I decided to explore new options for presenting.
 Figuring this out opens new avenues to sharing my ideas.
-By making presentations really simple to create and present.
-I can go from idea to talk in a fraction of the time and resources compared to using dedicated presentation software.
+By making presentations really simple to create and present, I can go from idea to talk in a fraction of the time and resources compared to using dedicated presentation software.
 Although I may not have beautiful graphics in my slides, my scripts allow me to engage audiences with images, video, and audio in an easy and fault-tolerant way.
-From now on, I'll pick this method over using PowerPoint any day of the week.
+From now on, If I need to make a presentation, I'll pick this method over using PowerPoint any day of the week.

 And as I mentioned above, I already gave a talk using the terminal, and it worked excellently!
 I got some good feedback about text placement (people in the back had to crane their heads to read content on the bottom of my slides), but overall, the slides were easy to read!
 During the presentation, I did notice it was more difficult typing commands while my adrenaline was pumping.
 Perhaps it's time to make my commands _even easier_ to type...